swup/fragment-plugin/README.md

 });
 ```

+## Notes

-### Notes
+### Rule Matching

-- Both the current and the incoming `DOM` **must** contain the fragment you want to replace for a route
 - Rules are being matched in **both** directions, forwards as well as backwards
-- The last rule that matches the current route wins
+- The last matching rule in your rules array will be selected for the current transition

+### Fragments

+- Both the current and the incoming DOM **must** contain all the fragments you have defind in the matching rule
+- For each entry in the `fragments` array, **only the first** matching element will be selected

+## Animations for fragments

-- During fragment visits, the atrribute `data-fragment` will be added to the `html` tag.
+During fragment visits, the atrribute `data-fragment` will be added to the `html` tag.
-  - If the current rule has a `name`, it will be `data-fragment="route-name"`
+- If the current rule has a `name`, that name (e.g. "my-route") will be reflected as `data-fragment="my-route"`
 - If the current rule matched in a distinct direction, that will be reflected using the attribute `[data-fragment-direction=forwards]` or `[data-fragment-direction=backwards]`
-- For each entry in the `fragments` array, only the first matching element will be selected

-## Animations for fragments

 ```css
 /*